BenAuer2021/Tools-To-Analyze-Simulation-Output/README.md

 Float_t Scatter_Lower_E_min=0.154, Scatter_Lower_E_max=0.168;
 ```

-### How to Run it?
+### How to run the code
 Start root by typing 'root' in a terminal window, and then compile the code and create libraries via `.L Projection_macro.cpp++`.
 The code can then be run via the command 'Projection_macros("LEHR_BoneScan_pos2_0.5Bq_Correct_100_files")'.
-For the code the be find in all directories in a given computer, add the Projection_macro.cpp file into the 'share/root/macros' folder.
+For the code the be found in all directories in a given computer, add the Projection_macro.cpp file into the 'share/root/macros' folder.

 ![image](https://github.com/BenAuer2021/Tools-To-Analyze-Simulation-Output/assets/84809217/f44f3dfa-b081-4e4d-9753-22c32a72b860)